 The traditional practicum model, where each student was placed at individual schools for five hours a week, while receiving individual supervision and group supervision on campus, held some challenges for students, site supervisors and the schools.
-Now, small groups of students are placed together in one school where they spend five hours learning the school culture, facilitating classroom guidance lessons, small support and educational groups, and providing one-on-one individual academic and personal/social support.
+Now, small groups of students are placed together in one school where they learn the school culture, facilitate classroom guidance lessons, lead support and educational groups, and provide one-on-one individual academic and social support.

 Graduate students learn through participation in experiences that meet the needs of the school and are coordinated with graduate learning goals.
 The PDS model promotes counseling students’ multi-cultural and social justice competencies, particularly social justice advocacy when implemented in urban and underserved communities.